Gystre/wordsearcher/README.md

 Wordsearcher is an online tool I built utilizing computer vision to identify word searches and uses a simple algorithm to solve them.

-**Disclaimer** doesn't work with non rectangular search areas or poor quality/lit images.
+**Disclaimer** doesn't work with non rectangular search areas or poorly lit images.

 ## How to use